Effective Date: September 22, 2009

 e.
 NPR 2810.1, Security of Information Technology.

 a.
-Under the National Continuity Policy NSPD-51/HSPD-20, the NASA Administrator shall ensure that COOP planning is implemented, maintained, and tested throughout the Agency.
+As directed by the National Continuity Policy, the NASA Administrator shall ensure that COOP planning is implemented, maintained, and tested throughout the Agency.

 d.
-Center Directors and the Executive Director of Headquarters Operations shall be responsible for the appropriate implementation of this policy directive and NPR 1040.1 within their respective Centers, including Component Facilities.
+Center Directors and the Executive Director of Headquarters Operations are responsible for the appropriate implementation of this policy directive and NPR 1040.1 within their respective Centers, including Component Facilities.

 e.
-The Chief Information Officer shall ensure the proper evaluation of NASA IT systems needed for the implementation of COOP plans.
+The Chief Information Officer will ensure the proper evaluation of NASA IT systems needed for the implementation of COOP plans.

 f.
 NASA program managers are responsible for evaluating their program functions, primary or supporting IT communications systems, and other interdependencies for possible COOP implementation.

-In assessing whether NASA complies with current regulations, the NASA Office of Protective Services shall do the following:
+In assessing whether NASA complies with current regulations, the NASA Office of Protective Services will do the following:

 a.
 Utilize a modified version of the Federal Emergency Management Agency (FEMA) Federal Continuity Evaluation tool to assess continuity plans and readiness at Centers and Component Facilities.